Karlberg Palace: Royal estate

 Following the Reduction, De la Gardie lost his influence and most of his fortune, and since King Charles XI declined to buy the palace, De la Gardie was finally forced to hand it over to Johan Gabriel Stenbock to settle a debt, and in 1683 Stenbock took over the newly rebuilt palace, only to sell it to the king in 1688.
 Karlberg thus became the palace where crown prince Charles spent much of his childhood and where he used to hunt wolves in the surrounding forests.
 His mother, Queen Ulrika Eleonora (1656 - 1693), had a school, the Tapetskolan vid Karlberg, created for orphaned girls where they could create tapestries.
 On her death, her son took personal charge over the school to honour his good-hearted mother.
 When Charles XII died in 1718 his coffin was taken to Karlberg before being interred in the church Riddarholmskyrkan.

 While the Three Crowns Castle was being rebuilt in the early 1690s, and following the disastrous fire which destroyed it in 1697, the royal family chose Karlberg as their temporary home.
 The entire court resided at Karlberg until 1754 when the present palace was finally completed.

-The red panelled log houses west of the main building are believed to date back to the 1720s, while the stables carrying four sandstone vessels were designed by Carl Hårleman (1700-1753) under Frederick I (1676-1751) in the 1730s, thereafter rebuilt into barracks in the 1790s.
+The red panelled log houses west of the main building are believed to date back to the 1720s, while the stables carrying four sandstone vessels were designed by Carl Hårleman (1700–1753) under Frederick I (1676–1751) in the 1730s, thereafter rebuilt into barracks in the 1790s.

 Military academy

-In 1766, Karlberg was made a wedding gift to crown prince) Gustav (1746-1792) and Sophia Magdalena (1743-1813).
+In 1766, Karlberg was made a wedding gift to crown prince) Gustav (1746–1792) and Sophia Magdalena (1743–1813).
 In the early 1790s Gustav had plans to found a war academy at the Ulriksdal Palace.
 These plans however were interrupted by his death in 1792, when his widow choose Ulriksdal as her private residence.
 The Kungliga Krigacademien ("Royal War Academy") was instead located at Karlberg where the first generation of cadets started their training later the same year.
-During the regency of Gustav's son, Gustav (1778-1837), architect Carl Christoffer Gjörwell (1766–1837) was ordered to enlarge the palace to accommodate the cadets.
+During the regency of Gustav's son, Gustav IV Adolf (1778–1837), architect Carl Christoffer Gjörwell (1766–1837) was ordered to enlarge the palace to accommodate the cadets.
 His additions, finished in 1796, resulted in the elongated wings seen today, which give the palace much of its character.